 9. Updating, verifying and deleting personal data

 You may inform us of any changes in your personal data, and in accordance with our obligations under the GDPR and domestic legislation we will update or delete your personal data accordingly.
 To find out what personal data we hold on you or to have your personal data updated, amended or removed from our database, please contact us by email at email@example.com.
-Any such data subject requests may be subject to the prescribed fee.
+If the request is considered manifestly unfounded or excessive then an administrative charge may apply.

 If you have a complaint or would like to raise any issues informally, we ask that you to contact us.
 All complaints are treated confidentially.